A copositive formulation for the stability number of infinite graphs: Future work

 \section{Future work}

 In this paper we gave a copositive formulation of the stability number of compact topological packing graphs.
 This condition guarantees in particular that all stable sets are finite.
 Sometimes one is also interested in stable sets which are infinite, measurable sets.
 For instance, what is the measurable stability number of the graph on the unit sphere where two vertices are adjacent whenever they are orthogonal?
 Semidefinite relaxations for problems of this kind have been proposed by Bachoc, Nebe, Oliveira, and Vallentin \cite{BachocNebeOliveiraVallentin}.
-However, the bound which one can obtain by this method is very weak for the orthogonality graph on the unit sphere.
+However, the bound which one can obtain by this method is very weak for the orthogonality graph on the unit sphere, and it is difficult to find additional valid inequalities to improve it significantly (see DeCorte and Pikhurko \cite{DeCorte2015a} for the case $n = 3$).
 For this reason we think that it would be interesting to derive a copositive formulation for this problem to be able to derive stronger bounds.